 There is always risk involved in vaccinating a cat.
-These dangers alone are not enough to ignore feline vaccinations, though.
-Vaccination may save your cat’s life.
-You’ll need to make an informed decision about whether to vaccinate your cat based upon all the available evidence.
+These dangers alone are not enough to avoid getting feline vaccinations, though.
+You’ll need to make an informed decision about whether to vaccinate your cat based upon all the available medical evidence.

 Types of Vaccinations for Cats

-A vet will offer many vaccinations for your cat.
+A vet will offer many essential vaccinations for your cat.
 These protect against the following conditions:

-- Feline Distemper (aka Panleukopenia), Feline Herpesvirus (FHV-1), and Feline Calicivirus (FCV)
+- Feline Distemper (Panleukopenia), Feline Herpesvirus (FHV-1), and Feline Calicivirus (FCV)

-- These three vaccines are combined into one, known as the FVCRP vaccine
+- These three vaccines are combined into one (FVCRP vaccine)

 - Feline Leukemia Virus (FeLV)